DerekPascarella/NakoruruTheGiftSheGaveMe-EnglishPatchDreamcast/README.md

 Other tips:
 <ul>
  <li>During the first play of the game, players should allow the entire introduction sequence (before the title screen) to play in full.</li>
- <li>It's recommended to adjust the game's text speed to "instant" (appearing as "INST." in settings menu), as it significantly helps with pacing.
-While this patch has changed the default text speed from "regular" to "fast", it was decided to leave the "instant" option in the player's hands, as they may enjoy the text's fade-in effect which is lost with "instant" mode.</li>
+ <li>It's recommended to adjust the game's text fade-in speed to "instant" (appearing as "INST." in settings menu), as it significantly helps with pacing.
+While this patch has increased the text fade-in speed and also changed the default setting from "regular" to "fast", it was decided to leave the "instant" option in the player's hands, as they may enjoy the fade-in effect which is lost with "instant" mode.</li>
  <li>Timing an attack in the "Bear Shodown" mini-game (see <a href="#mini-games">Mini-Games</a> section) can be difficult.
 If a player is unable to beat it, they should adjust the mini-game difficulty level to "easy" in the settings menu, then follow along with <a href="https://www.youtube.com/watch?v=wiokxy_Q7Vw&t=685s">this recorded gameplay footage</a> to reveal the perfect moment to strike with their attack.
 </ul>